GLOBAL MARKETS-Equities rebound after three-session Nasdaq sell-off | Business

 GLOBAL MARKETS-Equities rebound after three-session Nasdaq sell-off

-The news had earlier unnerved investors in Asia hoping that the quick introduction of a vaccine would accelerate the recovery for global economies ravaged by the pandemic.
+The news unnerved investors in Asia hoping for the quick introduction of a vaccine that would accelerate the global economic recovery from the pandemic.
 "This has been a correction that was probably not that surprising, given the move in August in the tech sector," said Salman Baig, an investment manager at Unigestion, adding that the outlook for Big Tech was positive.

 "It's exactly those companies that are new economy - they are benefiting because of their model, the industry, the virus."
 Those attributes have sparked heavy bets from the likes of SoftBank, which has traded heavily in tech stocks call options.